Facebook Pixel: How to Create Better Facebook Ads for More Conversions in 2021 | Growth Turbine Blog

 Custom events are commonly used to collect more data than a standard event can provide.

-3. Dynamic ads
+3. Dynamic Ads

 If you run an ecommerce site, you can use the Facebook Pixel to run dynamic ads.
 These ads, also referred to as catalog sales in your ad account, automatically show products from your catalog based on your target audience.